travis-ci/docs-travis-ci-com/user/open-source-on-travis-ci-com.md

 ---

-On May 2nd, 2018 Travis CI announced that open source projects will be joining private projects on **travis-ci.com**!
+On <time datetime="2018-05-02">May 2nd, 2018</time> Travis CI announced that open source projects will be joining private projects on **travis-ci.com**!